Easiest Five

 I considered a classic journey up Interstate 95.
 Millions of drivers probably follow this five-state route every year.
 I adjusted the track just a bit through Boston and reduced the distance to 140 miles.
 That’s pretty good.
 Five states in 140 miles.

-Next I drew numerous maps and attempted various routes until I latched onto the secret: the shortest lines can be drawn from tripoint to tripoint.
+Next I drew numerous maps and attempted various routes until I latched onto the secret: the shortest lines extend from tripoint to tripoint.
 One state, preferably a narrow neck of said state, will often be included in both tripoints.
 It doesn’t always have to work that way but it should probably include at least one tripoint.
 For example, I can take the situation described above and change the starting line to the CTMARI tripoint and reduce the distance to about 110 miles / 177km.

 VT–>NH–>MA–>CT–>RI (88 miles / 142 km.)